jlinoff/pam/README.md

 run _PAM_ from your own trusted site.

 ### Dictionary and Brute Force Password Attacks
-In general a brute force attack is any attach that uses trial and error to crack passwords.
+In general a brute force attack is any attack that uses trial and error to crack passwords.

 A dictionary attack is a brute force password attack that tries